 Email marketing is one of the most efficient methods to convert leads into customers.
-But what many marketers don’t realize is that simply sending out a blast email to their list isn’t enough.
+Of course, sending out a blast email to their list isn’t enough.
 That’s why you must know how to write an effective nurture email sequence that converts.

 Your marketing efforts shouldn’t be random.
 It should be strategic to convert new subscribers into paying customers.